The Teacher Education Program

 If you are not yet majoring in Elementary Education, Special Education, or Inclusive Early Childhood Education, you should use the Undergraduate Catalog to guide your course selection and schedule an advising appointment with your major advisor (even if it is after Enrollment Week because you can adjust your enrollment at that time), and enroll in courses to the best of your ability.

-If you are a current or prospective Middle Education and Secondary Education student, you should use the Student Information Packet and the Licensure Requirements Checklist for your content area to determine which classes you need to take each semester.
+If you are a current or prospective Middle Education and Secondary Education student, you should use the Program Overview and the Endorsement Course Checklist for your content area to determine which classes you need to take each semester.
 These documents can be found on your program's webpage, linked below:

-Schedule an appointment with the Middle Education and Secondary Education advisor (even if it is after Enrollment Week because you can adjust your enrollment at that time), and enroll in courses to the best of your ability.
+Schedule an appointment with the Middle Education and Secondary Education advisor using MyMadison Connect (even if it is after Enrollment Week because you can adjust your enrollment at that time), and enroll in courses to the best of your ability.

 Check out the MyMadison tutorials.
 Classes may be added or dropped on MyMadison through the end of the free add/drop period for that semester (enrollment dates and deadlines can be found on the Registrar's website).